Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Raising awareness is essential

 The park organizes environmental awareness activities.
-Information centers, such as the one in Dafni, explain the crucial role of these turtles in the Mediterranean ecosystem.
-They also provide an insight into local conservation efforts.
+Information centers, like the one at Dafni, explain the crucial role of these turtles in the Mediterranean ecosystem.
+They also provide an insight into local protection efforts.

 Tips for a respectful visit

-Choosing eco-friendly boat trips allows you to explore the park’s clear waters without harming marine species.
-These trips will take you close to the islets, while guaranteeing an ethical approach to animal observation.
+Choosing eco-friendly boat trips means you can explore the park’s clear waters without harming marine species.
+These walks will take you close to the islets, while guaranteeing an ethical approach to animal observation.

 Far from the hustle and bustle of seaside resorts, the villages of Zakynthos offer a valuable insight into local life.
-Here, time seems to stand still.
-These places retain a peaceful atmosphere and lively traditions.
+For a different kind of visit to Zakynthos, these places are a must.
+Time seems to stand still here.
+What’ s more, these villages retain a peaceful atmosphere and traditions that are still very much alive.

 Keri, a balcony overlooking the sea